Medical emergencies can be some of the most stressful moments in someone's life, especially if it involves the emergency room.

 Sergeant 1st Class David Krug is part of the 5th Special Forces Group as a medical sergeant, and the 750 hours he spent learning Arabic and Persian Farsi did not go to waste outside of his unit.
-A patient was brought in to Vanderbilt University Medical Center having survived a car accident, and doctors couldn't communicate with him or his family.
+A patient was brought in to Vanderbilt University Medical Center after a car accident, and doctors couldn't communicate with him or his family.
 Krug recognized that the family was speaking Arabic and proceeded to introduce himself.
-From there, communication flowed easily and the family was properly reassured.
+From there, communication flowed easily, and the family properly was reassured.

-Krug's unit, the 5th SFG, operates primarily in Middle East and their language training places a heavy emphasis on the Arabic language.
-Learning the appropriate languages is key to working with local forces -- Green Berets must not only interact with them, but build a rapport as well.
+Krug's unit, the 5th SFG, operates primarily in the Middle East, and their language training places a heavy emphasis on the Arabic language.
+Learning the appropriate languages is key to working with local forces; Green Berets not only must interact with them, but also build a rapport as well.
 The Green Beret language program is intensive and focuses on practicality in comprehension and speaking -- and as it turns out, the same skills that Krug developed to work with foreign soldiers translated exceptionally well to a civilian role.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.